Last reviewed: July 2026

 We Assess and Price It

-We visit the property, review the inspection report, and estimate replacement scope.
-We know costs by county because we do this regularly.
+We visit the property, review the inspection report, and estimate the likely replacement or repair scope before putting the assumptions in writing.

 Cash Offer